cephox/codeutils/README.md

 # Code Utils
-A collection of useful code snippets (And other Stuff).
+A collection of useful code snippets

 ---
 ## How to contribute